ZertoPublic/Z4K/docs/Z4KAdministrationGuide.md

 ```
 #### Move Operation

-The move operation allows moving the deployments to it's recovery site without preserving them on the protected site.
+The move operation moves the deployments to the recovery site without preserving the VPGs on the protected site.

-The move operation consists of 3 possible commands:
+There are 3 commands for different move operations:

-1. move - Start move live (test before commit)
+1. move - Start move live, test before committing
 2. commit-move - Commit move
-3. rollback-move - Rolling back Move test before commit
+3. rollback-move - Roll back the Move test before committing

-The following is used for the above move commands:
+The following is used for the  move commands:

 ``` shell
 kubectl zrt move [vpg-name] [checkpoint ID]
 ```
-At that point the VPG state will be updated to StartingMove

 If a checkpoint is not tagged use the value 'latest'

+After the command is run, the VPG state will be updated to StartingMove.

-Once move operation is completed, the VPG status will be updated to MoveBeforeCommit
+When the move operation is completed, the VPG status will be updated to MoveBeforeCommit.

 ``` shell
 kubectl zrt rollback-move [vpg-name]
 ```
-The VPG will go back into protecting state in it's protected site without being commited to the recovery site.
+The VPG in the protected iste will go back into Protecting state without being committed to the recovery site.

 ``` shell
 kubectl zrt commit-move [vpg-name]
 ```
 VPG status will be changed to CommittingMove.

-Onc completed, the VPG will be commited, deployment will now exist on the recovery site and VPG will be removed from the environment.
+When the operation is completed, the VPG will be committed and the deployment will now exist on the recovery site.

+The VPG will be removed from the environment.

 #### Long-term Retention in Kubernetes Environments